 Many parents wonder why their children's behaviour is difficult to comprehend.
 They see their children as being over-friendly with a stranger, whereas these children do not feel as close to their parents.
 Please do not take this lightly, as it could be a sign of Disinhibited social engagement disorder (DSED).

 DSED is an attachment disorder that occurs when a child has a long history of trauma and neglect.
-This condition is hazardous since it has the possibility of risk or harm.
+DSED may increase a child’s vulnerability to unsafe situations due to impaired social boundaries, particularly with unfamiliar adults.

-There is no set medication or treatment plan that could cure DSED completely, it is possible to manage the symptoms and improve.
-Usually, medical research suggest that DSED is a serious issue since this disorder directly links with how a child is bonding with its caregiver at an early stage.
+There is no single standardized treatment or medication that cures DSED; however, symptoms can significantly improve with consistent caregiving and appropriate psychosocial interventions.
+Usually, medical research suggests that DSED is a serious issue since this disorder directly links with how a child is bonding with its caregiver at an early stage.

-If a stable environment and bond can be established for a child with DSED, the symptoms might disappear.
+A stable and nurturing caregiving environment can reduce symptom severity, but some features of DSED may persist over time, particularly if early deprivation was severe or prolonged.
 Talking to the child's healthcare professional is necessary to establish a stable treatment plan that could work.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has talked about the symptoms of DSED.
 These are as follows: